RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/README.md

 ## Details

-While I aim to share as many codes as possible, some have to remain private and cannot be shared.
+While I aim to share as many codes as possible, some must remain private and cannot be shared to avoid problems online.

 ---